 Fish oil has been researched for a wide variety of uses such as improving mood, supporting heart health, slowing cognitive decline, decreasing cancer risk among many others.
 Fish oil has such a far-reaching impact across the body because the essential omega 3 fatty acids found in fish oil bolster cell membranes, helping them perform their function optimally.
 Vitamin D is a fat-soluble vitamin, meaning it can only be adequately absorbed when it has fat molecules to travel with it through the body.

-Nordic Naturals Omega 3D pairs 1000 IU of vitamin D3 with omega 3 fatty acids from wild, sustainably sourced fish making each capsule primed for efficient digestion and absorption.
-In addition to 1000 IU of vitamin D3, this product provides 745 mg of eicosapentaenoic acid (EPA) and 500 mg docosahexaenoic acid (DHA) per serving; both of these amounts are at the higher end of suggested daily intake.
+Nordic Naturals Omega 3D pairs 1,000 IU of vitamin D3 with omega 3 fatty acids from wild, sustainably sourced fish making each capsule primed for efficient digestion and absorption.
+In addition to 1,000 IU of vitamin D3, this product provides 745 milligrams of eicosapentaenoic acid (EPA) and 500 milligrams docosahexaenoic acid (DHA) per serving; both of these amounts are at the higher end of the suggested daily intake.
 The combination of vitamin D3 and EPA/DHA packs a potent punch to support overall immunity.

 Source Naturals Vitamin D-3 Liquid Drops